OpendataCH/OpenParlDataCH/erDiagram_mermaid.md

             }
 ```

 An affair has zero or more documents.
 The PDF format is still very commmon for most parliaments, though there are some parliaments that have started to publish texts as HTML (eg. [VD](https://www.vd.ch/toutes-les-autorites/grand-conseil/seances-du-grand-conseil/point-seance/id/3019c8b6-e41c-46ab-a6f3-14e4865fbf4c/meeting/1000535)).
+A document may also be a recording of the debate.

 ### debates
 In particular with the upcoming use of transcription software like [mediaparl.ch](https://mediaparl.ch/), that can provide links from text to video, the publishing moves rapidly away from PDF to HTML (eg. [BS Frontend](https://bs.recapp.ch/shareparl/), [BS Backend JSON](https://bs.recapp.ch/viewer/api/shareparl/segments?agendaItemUid=650149ae6a0868703cc5a4e6_6&ios=false&language=de)).
 S